Arizona-Tecnologia/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 describe the path from an activity instance to the root activity instance.
 For `Validate Adress`, this is `Validate Address -> Assess Credit Worthiness -> ProcessInstance`. *Vertical* migration means that after migration, the order of the migrated instances must still be the same with respect to this path.
-For example, the `Validate Address` instance must be migrated into an activity that is a decendant of the activity that the `Assess Credit Worthiness` instance is migrated into.
+For example, the `Validate Address` instance must be migrated into an activity that is a descendant of the activity that the `Assess Credit Worthiness` instance is migrated into.
 Note that this definition allows to add and remove sub process scopes because these do not change the order of the activity instances in the path.